Print

 Instructions

-4. Cut out a disc of the sponge about 7 inches (17 cm) in diameter (check if it fits at the bottom of the cake ring surrounded with cookies) and place it, powdered side facing up, inside the ring.
+4. Step 4: Cut out a disc of the sponge about 7 inches (17 cm) in diameter (check if it fits at the bottom of the cake ring surrounded with cookies) and place it, powdered side facing up, inside the ring.
+Pro tip: Make sure the sponge disk is tightly in place; otherwise, Bavarian cream will escape.
+You may need to press the sponge against the ladyfingers with your hands.

-6. Pour the hot milk into the egg yolk mixture gradually, stirring constantly.
+6. Step 6: Pour the hot milk into the egg yolk mixture gradually, stirring constantly.
 Then return the eggs and milk mixture back to the saucepan over low heat and cook, stirring constantly with a hand whisk or a wooden spoon.

-7. The custard is ready when it coats the back of a spoon and reaches a temperature of 180°F (82°C).
-Don't exceed a temperature of 185°F (85°C); otherwise, the eggs will coagulate, making the custard lumpy.
+7. Step 7: The custard is ready when it coats the back of a spoon and reaches 180°F (82°C).
+Don't exceed 185°F (85°C); otherwise, the eggs will coagulate, making the custard lumpy.

+11. Step 11: With a pastry or silicone brush, soak the sponge cake base with pear syrup, then arrange the pear cubes to a thickness of 0.4 inches (1 cm).
+Pour Bavarian cream over the pear filling, ensuring it doesn't leak through the ladyfingers.
 Pro tip: Refrain from pouring cream over the flattened cylinders' juncture into rounded edges to avoid cream leakage.
 Ladyfingers should be elevated slightly above the Charlotte filling, as it is a traditional culinary custom.

 Notes

-4. Make ahead option: Bake the sponge and line the cake ring with cookies and a sponge disk the previous day.
+4. Make-ahead option: Bake the sponge and line the cake ring with cookies and a sponge disk the previous day.
 The following day, prepare the Bavarian cream and assemble the cake.

 Nutrition